Free Employee Engagement Survey Template to Boost Productivity

 • Poor customer service: Customers lose consistency without staff retention

-What are Examples of Staff Turnover?
+Examples of Staff Turnover

 The terminology “staff turnover” or “employee turnover” encapsulates various scenarios that relate to employees leaving a company.
 The most commonly recognized are voluntary and involuntary turnover.
 However, understanding staff turnover goes beyond these basic instances.